aureliaspecker/python_project/README.md

 # Instructions

-The API key has been set as a local variable, in order to do the same on your computer enter this in terminal:
+The API key has been set as an environment variable, in order to do the same on your computer enter this in terminal:

 export SECRET_KEY=<put secret key here> and ask Himalee for the key!